How to Craft the Perfect Rehearsal Dinner Invitation

 Appropriate attire for a rehearsal dinner can range from jeans and a T-shirt to black-tie depending on the venue and the couples’ tastes.
 It can be harder to pick out an outfit for the rehearsal dinner than one for the wedding!

-Take the guesswork out of outfit selection by including guidelines about attire in the rehearsal dinner evite.
+Take the guesswork out of outfit selection by including guidelines about attire in the rehearsal dinner invitation.
 Casual generally means pants and a polo or blouse or a skirt and a blouse.
-Dressy casual usually means slacks and a button up or a casual dress.
+Dressy casual usually means slacks and a button-up or a casual dress.
 Cocktail attire means you should plan on a jacket and tie or a fancier dress.
-And black tie means bust out the fancy stuff.
+And black tie means busting out the fancy stuff.

 If you’re very particular about the dress code, you can include links that show your guests what you’re aiming for.
 If you have a fancier venue that has a specific dress code, be sure to include that information as well.